dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React1201.md

 let html = ReactDOM.renderToString(<Star />); We can build isomorphic applications that render components on different platforms, and we can architect these applications in a way that reuses JavaScript code universally across multiple environments.

-Additionally, we can build isomorphic applications using other languages such as Go or Python—we're not restricted to Node.js.
+Additionally, we can build isomorphic applications using other languages such as Go or Python — we're not restricted to Node.js.

 Server Rendering React